 Hercules is bereft of any of his classic Twelve Labors, apart from the encounter with the Nemean Lion – but this is merely a large digitally created lion that Kellan Lutz and Liam Garrigan come across at random in the woods, which earns the exclamation “Oh look, it’s the Nemean Lion,” whereupon Hercules promptly wrestles and kills it.

 The Legend of Hercules finally slips into fantasy at the end.
 There are two rather cool scenes that Renny Harlin pulls off – one where Hercules is chained up to a set of pillars Samson-style but succeeds in pulling his restraints out and then swinging large chucks of masonry around at the end of his chains downing opponents by the dozens.
 The other is the scene where Hercules and his rebel army come to the gates of the palace, Hercules cries out for aid from Zeus and a lightning bolt comes down from the heavens and strikes his sword and he sweeps it around wielding the lightning bolt as an electric whip to wipe out the entire opposing army.

-Two reasonably cool sequences however don’t excuse a film with a braindead pretty boy lead and made up of empty-headed poses in lieu of anything of substance, least of all a story that has been culled by compounding a maximum number of cliches.
+Two reasonably cool sequences however don’t excuse a film with a braindead pretty boy lead and made up of empty-headed poses in lieu of anything of substance, least of all a story that has been created by compounding a maximum number of cliches.
 Even the end of the film comes abruptly where one minute Hercules’ love Hebe (Gaia Weiss) is dying and in the next scene she is inexplicably alive, he has been crowned the king and they are having a baby.

 (Winner in this site’s Worst 10 Films of 2014 list).